AliHSZ99/Prog1Lab2/README.md

 # Prog1Lab2
-This is my repository for lab2 of my Programming 1 course.
+This is my repository for Lab2 of my Programming 1 course.

+This repository contains 18 programs.
+7 of thes programs are ones instructed by our teacher to do The other 11 programs come from the Java Illuminated(fifth edition) textbook.
+The questions from the textbook are from chapter 3 and are numbers 50 through 60